Research-Methedolgy-Project/Readme-File/README.md

 ## Licence

-Copyright 2019 Province of British Columbia
+Copyright 2021 Province of Ontario, Canada

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.